MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 ## Table of Contents

-Github supports ToC by default.
-It is available in the top-left corner of this document.
+GitHub supports a ToC by default.
+It is available in the top-right corner of this document.

 ## Abbreviations